Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis: Conclusion

 \section{Conclusion}

 We have considered the spectroscopy of a solid crystal of inert elements, specifically Argon, Neon, and parahydrogen, at cryogenic temperatures, doped with dilute alkali atoms.
 We have reported experimental spectra of dilute Rubidium atoms in a solid matrix of Argon and Neon, and analyzed the observed line widths.
-Then, using a simple theoretical model and known tabulated data, we have estimated the interaction energy of a single Rubidium atom with the solid Argon or Neon matrix, and, after comparison with the measured widths of the spectral lines, estimated the inhomogenous spreading of the host-atoms position inside the solid matrix.
-We have finally theoretically analyzed the case of Lithium atoms in a solid parahydrogen matrix, finding that in such a case the interaction energy is quite smaller than in the Rb-Ar and Rb-Ne cases: this indicates that sharper spectral lines are expected.
+Then, using a simple theoretical model and known tabulated data, we have estimated the interaction energy of a single Rubidium atom with the solid Argon or Neon matrix, and, after comparison with the measured widths of the spectral lines, estimated the inhomogenous spreading of the guest atoms position inside the solid matrix.
+We have also theoretically estimated the ground-state interaction energies between the dilute doping atoms with the cold matrix using simple and flexible analytical models, specifically for Rb-Ar, Rb-Ne and Lithium atoms in a solid parahydrogen matrix.
+We have found that the interaction energy for Li-(p-H\textsubscript{2}) is quite smaller than in Rb-Ar and Rb-Ne.
+This indicates that a sharper linewidth of the ground state of the doping atom, due to its interaction with the matrix, is expected in this last case.
 As discussed in the paper, this work is mainly aimed to a feasibility study of the recently proposed detection scheme for cosmological axions in the meV range (and also other searches for physics beyond the Standard Model), exploiting the Matrix Isolation Spectroscopy technique of magnetic-type transitions between Zeeman sublevels of alkali atoms in a cold solid matrix, induced by the axion absorption.
 For this proposed detection scheme, the linewidth of the alkali atoms should be reduced as much as possible.
-We have concluded that Lithium in a parahydrogen matrix systems could be an excellent candidate for the detection scheme analyzed in this paper.
+We have concluded that Lithium in a parahydrogen matrix systems could be a promising candidate for the detection scheme analyzed in this paper.